erdzeichen/KiMoPack/docs/source/Shaping.rst

 finishes the selection.
 If no middle click exists, the process automatically ends after max_points (40 preset).

+Note that scattercut, bordercut and intensity_range can be used to adjust intensity.

 After the first run the polynom is stored in self.fitcoeff, a new matrix calculated from self.ds_ori that is stored as self.ds and a file stored in the same location as the original data.
 The second time the function *Cor_Chirp* is